francescovogelezang/DGA/README.md

-# DGA
+# Digital Governance Act

-Digital Governance Act
+This repository is tracking the legislatie evolution of the proposed Data Governance Act.